|Review of The Odd Couple - June 2012

 We had lovely comedy playing too from James Crofts, as the hall caretaker, and Bruce Masters, as the ineffectual vicar, both well-

 known comic stereotypes called for by Derek Webb’s script.
-More conventional playing was required from Sam Cullen as Alice and
+More conventional playing was required from Sam Cullen as Alice

-typical charlady, (Jennie Edwards), into a wild-eyed mad assassin at the denoument.
+Maisie, the typical charlady, (Jennie Edwards), into a wild-eyed mad assassin at the denoument.

 Full marks go especially to Bernice Kild / Neil Debrick in the dual role of siblings Olivia and Oliver, whose swift costume, wig and